 Gated access.
 Keys available from Whitewalls by arrangement with Chelsea Spelaeological Society.
 This short muddy cave has a well decorated grotto at the end.

 This cave has two entrances.
 The Ogof Capel entrance leads quickly to two sumps, whereas there is a 'dry' entrance to the cave via Ogof Gelynnen.
 The cave is gated beyond the point where the two routes join.
-Access is managed by Cambrian Caving Council.
+Access (currently temporarily suspended) is managed by Cambrian Caving Council.
 Trips are by leader only and party sizes are limited to leader plus two.
 Strictly no novices.

 A list of leaders can be found here.